Office Etiquette (Office Manners)

 Surveys show that the office know-it-all proved to be the biggest gripe amongst co-workers.
 Don't be a know-all

-Take responsibility for your mistakes, apologise and go about correcting it
+Take responsibility for your mistakes, apologise and go about correcting the mistakes

 Apologise if you are clearly in the wrong.
 If in doubt, apologise anyway.
 It’s no big deal